Ashok0/EnderalVREssentials/README.md

 - Remove any [HAVOK] settings from your Skyrim INI files as these settings are no longer necessary with HIGGS VR v1.2.x.
 - Make the following changes to higgs_vr.ini to make all held objects use velocity-based movement (recommended):
 	- ForcePhysicsGrab = 1
-- Make the following changes to grab when you have a bow out but no arrow in your main hand, or let you grab with your offhand while the main hand holds a two-handed weapon:
+- Make the following changes to grab when you have a bow out but no arrow in your main hand, or to let you grab with your offhand while the main hand holds a two-handed weapon:
 	- AllowGrabWithEmptyArrowHand = 1
 	- AllowGrabWithTwoHandedOffhand = 1